XertroV/vscode-openplanet-angelscript/README.md

 ## todo:

 - check for redefinition of variables in same scope and squiggle
-- ✅ add functions for `uint(-1)` etc
-- ✅ insert type MwFastBuffer no `@`
 - annotation type add `@`
-- 'Change auto to X@' sometimes shows many many suggestions when it should show one (related to inline function decl or other scope issue?)
+- ✅ 'Change auto to X@' sometimes shows many many suggestions when it should show one (related to inline function decl or other scope issue?)

 ## Changelog

+- 0.2.8
+  - fix too many 'Change auto to X' suggestions -- will only suggest one, now, and only within the prior 20 symbols.
 - 0.2.7
   - add cast suggestions, particularly helpful for Nadeo types (try ctrl+. when your cursor is over `auto app = GetApp();`)
   - Improve constructor hover -- shows function decl now, rather than class info.